botpress/botpress/docs/guide/docs/advanced/hosting.md

 botpress/server:$TAG
 ```

-### Hosting Duckling and the Language Server

-This step is optional.
-Your Botpress installation will use our hosted services by default.

-Choose to either run one of two containers (two containers is recommended).
+Choose to either run one of two containers (two containers are recommended).

-#### Running a Single Container
+### Running a Single Container

-> ⚠️ Running multiple processes inside a single container should **never** be done in production.

-This will run Duckling, the Language Server and Botpress Server within the same container.
+Doing this will run Duckling, the Language Server, and Botpress Server within the same container.
 It will set some environment variables so that services talk to each other.

+> ⚠️ You should **never** run multiple processes inside a single container in production.

 ```bash
 docker run -d \